 - to provide comprehensive post-graduate training in medical oncology in companion animals

-- to prepare the resident for the certifying examination in the specialty of Oncology of the American College of Veterinary Internal Medicine
+- to prepare the resident for the certifying examination in the specialty of Oncology of the European College of Veterinary Internal Medicine

 - to provide the resident with the opportunity to participate in the clinical training of veterinary students